Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 18. Fancy Fabric Carrots

 I love these fancy fabric carrots.
 I'm sure they wouldn't be stashed away quickly after Easter.
 They would make a nice addition to any country style kitchen.
-Find the tutorial for making these fabric carrots at Clare's Craftroom.
+Find the tutorial for making these fabric carrots at Confetti Life.

 A cute little gag gift for your own decorating, or to give to a friend.
-Go to Craftberry Bush for the instructions.
+Go to Practically Functional for the instructions.
 A cute place card for an Easter table setting.